khiemdam/lol-patch-web-scraper/README.md

     - [X] Parse through home page for patch notes url
     - [ ] Parse through patch notes page for champion info
 - [ ] Send email
+    - [ ] Read documentation
+    - [ ] Create method to pass in txt of emails to send
+    - [ ] Start an SMTP connection and context
+    - [ ] Add style to the email using MIMEText
 - [ ] Finalize everything on GitHub

 ## Status